TomatenKuchenDEV/docs/docs/privatevoice-en.md

 As soon as a user enters the channel selected in the dashboard, a new private voice channel is created.
 The permissions for this channel can be set with the `permission` command.

+# Settings

+You can set different voice channels in the dashboard, and select for each of them a category for the channel to be created in.
+The name can be configured too using the user- or nickname, or an incrementing ID.

+# Commands

 ## Open

-Allow everyone to join your voice channel.
+Allow everyone to join and speak in your private channel.

 `permission open`

 ## Close

-Remove voice channel permissions from everyone but you.
+Remove private channel permissions from everyone but you.
-Users who joined before can still stay in the voice channel and speak as well, but cannot rejoin.
+Users who joined before can stay and still speak in the voice channel, but cannot rejoin.

 `permission close`